-Kerning and tracking are not the same thing.
+Kerning vs. trackingKerning and tracking are not the same thing.
 While kerning refers to the space between two specific letters, tracking refers to the overall letter spacing in a selection of letters.
 Tracking is used to create a more uniform space adjustment between letters and groups of letters (even entire paragraphs or documents) can be adjusted with a single tracking change.
 To further complicate matters, a designer can first adjust the tracking of a block of text and then go in and adjust kerning to improve the overall look of the text.
 But you want to make sure to adjust tracking first, then adjust kerning.
 Working the other way around will most likely negate your kerning changes.

 Metric, optical and manual kerningThere are three different options for how to kern type – metric (or auto), optical and manual.
 Metric or auto kerning is software defined.
 The designer has the least control over letters when using metric or auto kerning and the result can sometimes cause odd shapes between letter pairs, such as creating too little space in one instance and too much somewhere else within the same word or phrase.
 Optical kerning uses the shapes of letters to determine what space will appear between them.
 Optical kerning has some level of control to it but will not space letters as precisely as doing it by hand.
 This can be a great option though when mix-and-matching different fonts in letter pairs.
 Manual kerning is the preferred option for most designers and typographers.
 When kerning type manually, the designer alters the space between each pair of letters by eye.
 The process can be time-consuming when dealing with large blocks of text and is best employed when working with large, display-style type.
 Using manual kerning is especially important when working with custom or even freebie fonts, which do not always have some of the more advance letter-spacing techniques applied to them when they are designed.

 Manual kerning tricksWhen you are trying to determine kerning by eye, it always helps to have a few tricks at your fingertips.

 - Flip your design upside down to better judge the spacing between each letter pair without your eyes trying to read the words.